The Connection Inspector is opened in one of the following ways:

 - Data Volume — Total amount of data sent and received.
 When you click into the line, display toggles between total amounts and current data rates.

-- Process Information — File system path of the process and process owner.
+- Process Information — File system path of the process and name of the process owner.
 The owner is the user who started the process.

 - Research Assistant — The Research Assistant may provide more information about the purpose of the connection.